loader

 We know that children learn best through activities that capture their interests.
 Excel Child Care Services provides a wide variety of learning materials that are both interesting and educational.

-Our soft cushioned playground and movement classes provide an excellent environment to develop gross motor skills.
+Our soft cushioned playground and movement play sessions provide an excellent environment to develop gross motor skills.

 image

-Parental participation is an important component of our program.
-We foster parent involvement through various parent-child workshops and other parent-child activities throughout the year.
+Parental participation is an important component of our nursery.
+We foster parent involvement through various parent-child meetings and other parent-child reports throughout the year.

 • Ofsted Registered